riwepo/fem-url-shortening-api-landing-page/README.md

 I realised I forgot to change to application title on all my previous challenges😲.

-I learned how to split the background colour vertically into two, using a gradient
+I learned how to split the background colour vertically into two, using a gradient.

 I learned more about flex box.
-When used in column direction, because we have 'unlimited' vertical space, justify-content space-around or space-between won't work unless you give the container a fixed height.
+When used in column direction, because we have 'unlimited' vertical space, justify-content: space-around or space-between won't work unless you give the container a fixed height.
 It is easier to put margins on each item and let the container adapt itself.

 I learned how to set background image through css, center it, don't repeat, set size etc.